nandooxzz/nandooxzz/README.md

-### hey
-love programming some games & useful stuff in python, react & javascript 💫
+### love programming some games & useful stuff in python, react & javascript 💫

 -----------------------------